 With regards to the latter, escorts are different from prostitutes.
 A prostitute is someone who willfully engages in sexual intercourse with another person in exchange for money or something else of value.

-Prostitution is generally illegal in the U.S., except for certain counties in Nevada.1
+Prostitution is generally illegal in the U.S., except for in licensed brothels in certain counties in Nevada.1

 1. What are escort services?